dhall-lang/dhall-lang/standard/semantics.md

   defined and the path is readable and writeable
 * Otherwise, not cache the expression at all

+An implementation SHOULD warn the user if the interpreter is unable to cache the expression due to the environment variables being unset or the filesystem paths not being readable or writeable.

-Similarly, MUST follow these steps when importing an expression protected by a semantic integrity check:
+Similarly, an implementation MUST follow these steps when importing an expression protected by a semantic integrity check:

 * Check if there is a Dhall expression stored at either `"${XDG_CACHE_HOME}/dhall/${base16Hash}"` or